TIBCOSoftware/snappydata/README.md

   * [Final Step - Stop the SnappyData Cluster](#final-step---stop-the-snappydata-cluster)

 ## Introduction
 SnappyData is a **distributed in-memory data store for real-time operational analytics, delivering stream analytics, OLTP(online transaction processing) and OLAP(online analytical processing) in a single integrated cluster**.
-We realize this platform through a seamless integration of Apache Spark (as a big data computational engine) with GemFire XD(as an in- memory transactional store with scale-out SQL semantics).
+We realize this platform through a seamless integration of Apache Spark (as a big data computational engine) with GemFire XD(as an in-memory transactional store with scale-out SQL semantics).

 ![SnappyDataOverview](https://prismic-io.s3.amazonaws.com/snappyblog/c6658eccdaf158546930376296cd7c3d33cff544_jags_resize.png)